Page last updated:

 jobs: properties: router: ca_certs: -----BEGIN CERTIFICATE----- (contents of certificate) -----END CERTIFICATE-----

 router.ca_certs property is a string of concatenated certificate authorities in PEM format.

-The Gorouter supports TLS and mutual authentication to back end destinations, including app instances, platform services, and any other routable endpoints.
+The Gorouter supports TLS and mutual authentication to back-end destinations, including app instances, platform services, and any other routable endpoints.

 router.ca_certs: must include the CA certificate used to sign any back end to which the Gorouter initiates a TLS handshake.

-The Gorouter does not automatically initiate TLS handshakes with back end destinations.
+The Gorouter does not automatically initiate TLS handshakes with back-end destinations.
 To register that the Gorouter must initiate a TLS handshake before

 route.register message to NATS:

-"tls_port": The port to which the Gorouter should open a connection and initiate a TLS handshake
+"tls_port": The port to which the Gorouter opens a connection and initiates a TLS handshake.

 "server_cert_domain_san": An identifier for the back end which the Gorouter expects to find in the Domain Subject Alternative Name of the certificate presented by the back end.
-This is used to prevent misrouting for back ends whose IPs and/or ports are expected to change; see Consistency.
+This is used to prevent misrouting for back ends whose IPs or ports are expected to change.
+See Consistency.

 Authors of routable components can configure Route Registrar to send the necessary NATS message automatically.
 See the route-registrar repository on GitHub.